 The support from the midwifery tutors is incredible and you can see how much they genuinely care about their students.
 I’m a course rep for my cohort and I’ve had the opportunity to speak with lecturers, providing them with feedback, ideas and solutions on how to improve elements of the course.
 It’s empowering being able to make a difference.

-The facilities are the best you’ll ever get – there’s a state-of-the-art simulation suite that can be set up and used for so many different scenarios to engage and improve learning, and so much more.
+The facilities are the best you’ll ever get – there’s a state-of-the-art Clinical Simulation Centre that can be set up and used for so many different scenarios to engage and improve learning, and so much more.

 My clinical placements